Thank you! Our expert will call you shortly.

 About Narsingh Temple In Joshimath, Uttarakhand

-The Narsingh Temple in the Joshimath town of the Chamoli District in Uttarakhand is a highly revered temple, dedicated to Lord Narsingh, an incarnation of Lord Vishnu.
-It holds great spiritual significance as the winter abode of Badrinath, serving as a crucial stop for the Char Dham Yatra and Sapta Badri pilgrimage circuits.
+Visiting this temple is an incredible experience in itself, owing to its great spiritual significance as the winter abode of Badrinath, and as a crucial stop on the Char Dham Yatra and Sapta Badri pilgrimage circuits.

 Quick Facts About Narsingh Temple In India